GNSS clock comparison · holdout discipline · results you can defend

 TareHFT

-Batch validation closed on recorded CLK panels (harness path; no live co-lo claim).
-Next: streaming envelope, per-epoch latency shape, CGGTTS I/O spec for desk integration—not a claim that live co-lo is shipping yet.
+Batch validation closed on recorded CLK panels (harness path).
+Next: streaming envelope, per-epoch latency shape, CGGTTS I/O spec for desk integration.

 R&D